BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

   - allows you to create backgrounds

 - [QSAT (Quick Small Animation Thingy)](https://www.nexusmods.com/baldursgate3/mods/17737) by rakor
-  - to play any in-game and modded animations and PM animations without patches
+  - to play any in-gamea and modded animations without patches; also allows to play tail and wings animations separatly

 - [Move Here](https://discord.com/channels/1211056047784198186/1316159736135286866/1355178698747150436) by rakor
   - to position objects and characters